-(1) Location and design of all existing and proposed sanitary subsurface sewage disposal systems, storm water drainage, water supply facilities, and refuse collectionareas, including provisions for recycling, as well as other underground and above ground utilities.

-(2) Storm water drainage system details, including location, size, and elevations of all catch basins, dry wells, pipes, culverts, drainage swales, detention or retention basins and other features.
+- (1) Location and design of all existing and proposed sanitary facilities, subsurfaces ewage disposal systems, stormwater drainage facilities, water supply facilities, and refuse collectionareas, including provisions for recycling, as well as other underground and above ground utilities. - (2) Storm water management drainage system details, including location, size, and elevations of all catch basins, dry wells, pipes, culverts, drainage swales, detention or retention basins and other features.